Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/data/README.md

 ## Important Notes:
 The "total columns" listed in this document do not refer to the columns we used in the algorithms.
-To see the number of columns used in the algorithms, see the *report.pdf* or the *Data Summary* jupyter notebooks.
+To see the number of columns used in the algorithms, see the *STA208_Report.pdf* or the *Data Summary* jupyter notebooks.